Americans: Asian Americans

-Another significant population is the Asian American population, comprising 19,618,719 people in 2020, or 5.9% of the U.S. population.
+Another significant population is the Asian American population, comprising 19,618,719 people in 2020, or 5.9% of the United States population.
 California is home to 5.6 million Asian Americans, the greatest number in any state.
 In Hawaii, Asian Americans make up the highest proportion of the population (57 percent).
 Asian Americans live across the country, yet are heavily urbanized, with significant populations in the Greater Los Angeles Area, New York metropolitan area, and the San Francisco Bay Area.

-The U.S. census defines Asian Americans as those with origins to the countries of East Asia, Southeast Asia and South Asia.
-Although Americans with roots in Western Asia were once classified as "Asian", they are now excluded from the term in modern census classifications.
-The largest sub-groups are immigrants or descendants of immigrants from Cambodia, Mainland China, India, Japan, Korea, Laos, Pakistan, the Philippines, Taiwan, Thailand, and Vietnam.
+The United States census defines Asian Americans as those with origins to the countries of East Asia, Southeast Asia, and South Asia.
+Although Americans with roots in West Asia were once classified as "Asian", they are now excluded from the term in modern census classifications.
+The largest sub-groups are immigrants or descendants of immigrants from Cambodia, mainland China, India, Japan, Korea, Laos, Pakistan, the Philippines, Taiwan, Thailand, and Vietnam.
 Asians overall have higher income levels than all other racial groups in the United States, including whites, and the trend appears to be increasing in relation to those groups.
 Additionally, Asians have a higher education attainment level than all other racial groups in the United States.
 For better or for worse, the group has been called a model minority.

 While Asian Americans have been in what is now the United States since before the Revolutionary War, relatively large waves of Chinese, Filipino, and Japanese immigration did not begin until the mid-to-late 19th century.
 Immigration and significant population growth continue to this day.
 Due to a number of factors, Asian Americans have been stereotyped as "perpetual foreigners".

+Middle Eastern and North African Americans

+Middle Eastern Americans and North African Americans are Americans with ancestry from the Middle East and North Africa (MENA).
+According to the American Jewish Archives and the Arab American National Museum, the first Middle Easterners and North Africans (viz.
+Jews and Berbers) to arrive in the Americas landed in the late 15th to mid-16th centuries.
+Many fled ethnic or ethnoreligious persecution during the Spanish Inquisition; a few were taken to the Americas as slaves.